lsbFlying/resy/README.md

      * Direct attribute chained updates are not allowed,
      * because resy only maps the data attributes of the first layer
      * Currently, there is no in-depth recursive agent for performance reasons.
-     * The following update method is invalid
+     * The following update method is invalid.
+     *
+     * This also inherits the idea of react updating data,
+     * and has no feeling for chained updates.
      */
     // store.testObj.name = "Jack";
     store.testObj = { name: "Jack" }; // Effective update